top of page

 • Weak response across channels

-• Customers show low urgency
+• No urgency

-Stopping early is strategic discipline, not failure.
+Stopping early is not failure.
+It is capital protection.

-• Udyam registration supports MSME credibility
+• Udyam registration (for MSME credibility)

 • Evidence before investment